Vladimir Putin: Assessments

 The Economist Intelligence Unit has rated Russia as "authoritarian" since 2011, whereas it had previously been considered a "hybrid regime" (with "some form of democratic government" in place).
 According to political scientist Larry Diamond, writing in 2015, "no serious scholar would consider Russia today a democracy".

 Following the jailing of the anti-corruption blogger and activist Alexei Navalny in 2018, Forbes wrote: "Putin's actions are those of a dictator...
 As a leader with failing public support, he can only remain in power by using force and repression that gets worse by the day".
 In November 2021, The Economist also noted that Putin had "shifted from autocracy to dictatorship".

-In February 2015, former U.S. ambassador to Germany John Kornblum wrote in The Wall Street Journal that:

-Western nations must start the turnaround by emphatically refuting one of Mr. Putin's favorite claims: that the West abrogated the promise of democratic partnership with Russia in the 1990 Paris Charter, a document produced by a summit that included European governments, the U.S., and the Soviet Union, convened as Communism crumbled across Eastern Europe...
-The U.S. and its allies didn't rush in after 1990 to exploit a proud but collapsing Soviet Union – a tale that Mr. Putin now spins.
-I took part in nearly every major negotiation of that era.
-Never was the idea of humbling Russia considered even for a moment.
-The Russian leaders we encountered were not angry Prussian-style Junkers who railed against a strategic stab in the back.
-Many, if not all, viewed the fall of the Soviet Union as liberation rather than defeat...
-Contrary to Mr. Putin's fictions about NATO's illegal enlargement, the West has honored the agreements worked out with Russia two decades ago.
+In a 2015 opinion article for The Wall Street Journal, former U.S. ambassador to Germany John Kornblum disputed Putin's claim that Russia had been betrayed by the West after the Cold War.
+Kornblum argued that Western governments had not intended to humiliate Russia and had observed the agreements reached with Moscow in the early 1990s.

 In her 2017 book Red Hangover: Legacies of Twentieth-Century Communism, Kristen Ghodsee argued that the triumphalist attitudes of Western powers at the end of the Cold War, and the fixation with linking all leftist and socialist political ideals with the horrors of Stalinism, allowed neoliberalism to fill the void, undermined democratic institutions and reforms, left a trail of economic misery, unemployment, hopelessness and rising inequality throughout the former Eastern Bloc.
 This includes Russia, helping fuel the rise of Putin's extremist right-wing nationalism.